Queer of color critique

 Queer of color critique is an analytical framework that insists on the role of racialization in establishing normative gender and sexuality as an organizing principle of capitalism.
-Queer of Color critique is an analytical framework that centers race, gender, sexuality, and class in its critique of politics, history, and mainstream gay rights movements.
+Queer of color critique is an analytical framework that centers race, gender, sexuality, and class in its critique of politics, history, and mainstream gay rights movements.
 The term was first articulated in the book, Aberrations in Black: Towards a Queer of Color Critique, by Roderick A. Ferguson.
 Expanding on women of color feminism, queer of color critique is an analysis of race, gender, sexuality, and class in relation to liberal ideology, the nation-state, and capital.
 In Ferguson's words, "Queer of color analysis disidentifies with historical materialism to rethink its categories and how they might conceal the materiality of race, gender, and sexuality."
-Through disidentification, queer of color critique voices the silences of marxism that inscribe heteronormativity.
+Through disidentification, queer of color critique voices the silences of Marxism that inscribe heteronormativity.
 In critiquing liberalism, queer of color critique problematizes the single-issue orientation of gay politics and historical narratives of LGBTQ exclusion.
 Deployed by activists, organizers, intellectuals, artists, care workers and community members alike, queer of color critique builds an analytic for political world building.

 Historical context

-The origins of Queer of Color Critique are traced back to a cultural studies reading group of doctoral students Roderick Ferguson, Chandan Reddy, Gayarti Gopinath, Grace Hong, Danny Weidner, Victor Viesca, Victor Bascara, and Ruby Tapia.
+The origins of Queer of Color Critique are traced back to a cultural studies reading group of doctoral students Roderick Ferguson, Chandan Reddy, Gayatri Gopinath, Grace Hong, Danny Weidner, Victor Viesca, Victor Bascara, and Ruby Tapia.
 Ferguson, Gopinath, and Reddy questioned "what would an intersectional, queer critique of political economy look like?" after attending a talk at UC San Diego in 1999 on Martin Manalansan's essay, "In the Shadows of Stonewall: Examining Gay Transnational Politics and the Diasporic Dilemma."
 There had yet to be an established methodology that provided a global critique of homonormativity, interjecting queer political analysis into critical theory.